Adam Mackenzie

-Captain Adam Mackenzie (died 13 November 1823) was an officer of the British Royal Navy who served during the American, French Revolutionary and Napoleonic Wars, being present at numerous fleet actions, as well as serving as successful ship captain.
+Captain Adam Mackenzie (died 13 November 1823) was a Royal Navy officer who served in the American, French Revolutionary and Napoleonic Wars, being present at numerous fleet actions, as well as serving as successful ship captain.

 Biography

 Early career

 Mackenzie was present as a midshipman in several actions between the British and French during the American War: under Augustus Keppel at Ushant in 1778; under John Byron at Grenada in 1779; under Rodney at Cape St. Vincent and Martinique in 1780; and the relief of Gibraltar under Earl Howe in 1782.
 He was eventually commissioned as a lieutenant on 3 March 1790, and was present as the first lieutenant of the frigate Southampton at the Glorious First of June in 1794.

 HMS Pylades

 Promoted to commander on 22 June 1796, he appointed to command of the 16-gun sloop Pylades.
 In May 1797 he was sent by the Port Admiral at Sheerness to negotiate with the mutineers at the Nore, and also assisted in securing the dockyard from any attempt by the mutineers to capture it.

 Pylades was then stationed principally off the Dutch coast, where Mackenzie greatly distinguished himself.